 Welcome to the Assessor's office.
 Our goal is to equitably and accurately assess all real estate and personal property in Cross County in a professional and courteous manner that assures public confidence and funding for public services.
 As your Assessor, I will discharge my duties with fairness and integrity while upholding the laws of the State of Arkansas.
 This office strives to be a source of accurate and timely property information for local government, schools, and the community.
 Our office now offers all our real estate information free on-line at the link listed below.
-We now have the capabilities to e-mail your current personal property assessment.
+We also have the capability to e-mail your current personal property assessment.

 OFFICE HOURS: Monday thru Friday 8:00 A.M.-4:00 P.M.
 Office does not close during the noon hour.
 Closed for all federal holidays